codeclinic/wp-spamfree/readme.txt

 = WordPress Security Note =
 As with any WordPress plugin, for security reasons, you should only download plugins from the author's site and from official WordPress repositories.
 When other sites host a plugin that is developed by someone else, they may inject code into that could compromise the security of your blog.
 We cannot endorse a version of this that you may have downloaded from another site.
 If you have downloaded the "WP-SpamFree" plugin from another site, please download the current release from the [official WP-SpamFree site](http://www.hybrid6.com/webgeek/plugins/wp-spamfree/) or from the [official WP-SpamFree page on WordPress.org](http://wordpress.org/extend/plugins/wp-spamfree/).

+== How It Works ==

+= How Does WP-SpamFree Work? =
+Most of the spam hitting your blog originates from bots.
+Few bots can process JavaScript.
+Few bots can process cookies.
+Fewer still, can handle both.
+This plugin uses a combo of JavaScript and cookies, since most bots choke on them, to weed out the humans from bots, preventing 99% of automated spam from ever getting to your site.
+Almost 100% of web site visitors will have these turned on by default, so this type of solution works silently in the background, with no inconveniences.
+There may be a few users (approx 2%) that have JavaScript and/or cookies turned off by default, but they will be prompted to turn those back on to post their comment.
+Overall, the few might be inconvenienced because they have JS and cookies turned off will be far fewer than the 100% who would be annoyed by CAPTCHA's, challenge questions, and other validation methods.

+As of Version 1.5, WP-SpamFree has multiple randomly generated keys across several methods that further decrease the likelihood of an automated spam comment getting through.

+Some would argue that this is too simplistic an approach.
+Many programmers prefer using soem type of rough AI to fight bots by trying to figure out if a comment is spam.
+The problem with this is that no machine can ever accurately judge whether a comment is spam, so there are many false positives, and many non-spam comments get flagged as spam.
+Others would argue that some spammers have programmed their bots to read JavaScript, etc. In reality, the percentage of bots with these capabilities is still extremely low - less than 1%.
+It's simply a numbers game.
+Statistics tell us that an effective solution would involve using a technology that few bots can handle, therefore eliminating their ability to spam your site.
+The important thing in fighting spam is that we create a solution that can reduce spam noticeably and improve the user experience, and a 99% reduction in spam would definitely make a difference for most bloggers and site visitors. :) The bottom line, is that this plugin just plain works, and is a powerful weapon against spam.
+Sometimes the best solutions are the simplest ones!